 7. Dotted notes

 Our first piece with a dotted half note (worth three beats), and the half rest.
 Just like in the above exercise, make sure you’re completely lifting the sound during the rests.
 No lazy fingers!
 Be diligent with counting, and these dotted half notes should pose no problem at all.

 This exercise is titled “repetition” because, you guessed it, it involves playing repeated notes.
 It also includes a key signature, which is that sharp you see hovering at the beginning of each line.
 This sharp is on the F line, which means every time you get to an F in your music, you must play it as an F sharp.
 Also be careful – halfway through, your hands must shift position by one note – watch the finger numbers and you’ll be good to go.

 Syncopation just means an interruption of the regular flow of beats.
 So the rhythm is a little more unusual, more exciting.
 You’ll see this every time the tied note carries over the bar line – usually, we press a note on beat #1, but to spice things up, some bars don’t see a note pressed until the second beat.
 Traditionally, the second beat is much weaker than the first beat, so to ignore the first beat in favor of the second is syncopation.

 10. With alternate hands

 Finally our hands get to go rouge and play separately!
 The way this piece is composed, it’s almost like a game of tag – one hand ends, and the other begins – with the right hand being a complete copycat of the left.
-Note the single flat in the key signature, hovering on the B line – any time you encounter a B, be sure to play it flat.
+Note the single flat in the key signature, hovering on the A line – any time you encounter an A, be sure to play it flat.
 This is also the first exercise in a ¾ time signature, so watch out that you’re not hesitating at the bar lines in memory of 4/4.

 11. Parallel motion